MS3FGX/Bluelog/README.md

 Use this option to toggle displaying timestamps for both the start and end of the scan and each new device found in the log file.
 Default is disabled.

+#### -g
+Use this option to track chanGes in the status of a device (new, gone, returned).
+There is a grace period of 10 successive scans to reduce false positives.
+If a device is offline for longer than that, it is marked as gone.
+Default is disabled.

 #### -x
 Use this option to toggle MAC address obfuscation.
 With this option enabled, Bluelog will display the manufacturer portion of each discovered